did-app/did-ruby/README.md

 #### Docker

-If you do not have node installed you can run locally in Docker with the following command.
+If you do not have node installed, you can run locally in Docker with the following command.

 ```bash
 docker run \